Premium Motorsports: Car No. 55 history

+Car No. 55 results

 Car No. 62 history

 In 2015, upon the team's return to the Cup Series full-time, Premium began fielding a second car, the No. 62 Chevrolet for Brian Scott and Brendan Gaughan and Reed Sorenson.
 62 was the number Gaughan used for the majority of his racing career.
 The team used the owner's points and equipment of Tommy Baldwin Racing's former No. 36 team, sold to Robinson at the beginning of the year.
 The No. 62 had collaborative agreements with both TBR and Richard Childress Racing (both Scott and Gaughan were RCR drivers).
 Scott drove an RCR-prepared car at the Daytona 500 with family sponsor Shore Lodge but crashed in his Budweiser Duel and failed to qualify.
 Gaughan planned to take over for the rest of the season, though without direct RCR support.
 Gaughan qualified the next week in Atlanta, finishing 28th.
 Gaughan would subsequently qualify at Las Vegas, with South Point Hotel and Casino (owned by his father Michael) appearing on the car.
 Gaughan qualified for the next two races in an unsponsored entry.

 However, the team then failed to qualify for the next four consecutive races, three of which were supposed to be fully sponsored.
 Gaughan finally qualified at Talladega with DiaThrive (who originally signed on at Martinsville) sponsoring, but blew a tire and crashed after 90 laps, finishing 40th.
 Gaughan failed to qualify for the fifth time at Kansas, and again the following race in Charlotte for the Coca-Cola 600.
 Gaughan was able to make the field at Dover, and made it to the end without incident, finishing 34th.
 Gaughan would also qualify at Pocono, due to the entry list having only 43 cars, but suffered electrical problems throughout the race and finished 40th.
 Gaughan failed to qualify at Michigan and Sonoma, but qualified at Daytona (due to cancellation of qualifying) with Vydox Plus (first signed on at Bristol) on the hood, and matched his season best 28th-place finish.
 After only qualifying for 8 of the first 16 races, and feeling like he could not give the effort to the team he wanted to, Gaughan left the team.